Joe Scruggs

-Joe Scruggs (June 21, 1951) is an American singer-songwriter widely acclaimed for his children's and folk music output.
+Joe Scruggs (born June 21, 1951) is an American singer-songwriter widely acclaimed for his children's and folk music output.
 He was also a major personality as a children's entertainer, touring schools across America and making television appearances on shows like Barney & Friends.

 Background

 Joe Scruggs grew up in El Paso, Texas, making his first performances as a member of youth choirs in the Methodist Church.
 As a child of the 1960s, he sang in a group that performed folk songs that would influence his future compositions.

 Scruggs attended the University of Texas at El Paso.
 He later received an MA from Texas Tech University.

 By the 1980s, he had married and brought his brand of folk music to the kindergarten classroom, where his wife taught.
 His songs received the acclaim of teachers and students alike.

-After performing in shows in the early in the early 2010s and around San Antonio, and at Manchester College, he celebrated the 25th anniversary of the Children of Woodlands.
+After performing in shows in the early 2010s and around San Antonio, and at Manchester College, he celebrated the 25th anniversary of the Children of Woodlands.